jfairbank/whitesimilarity/README.md

 WhiteSimilarity.similarity('foo', 'for')  # 0.5
 ```

-A use case for the similarity algorithm is to find the best matching string for another given string.
+A common use case for the similarity algorithm is to find the best matching string for another given string.

 ```ruby
 class Choices < Array